 - where they have to go for Transport Options [bus/train/bicycle/car pickup/etc.] at the beginning and end of the day;

 - what time they finish so you have an indication of the time they should be home following the end of the school day OR what time to pick them up;

-- whether After School Care is available and its details;
+- whether Outside School Hours Care is available and its details;

 - details regarding Fees and/or contributions and their payment;

 If they are starting Immediately, check any items listed above which still apply.

 If you wish to become involved in school activities, this could be the time to ask , especially if you have done so in the past [e.g. helping in classrooms, in the Canteen, Reading groups, other specialist skills, etc.].
 You may, however, wish to leave this until you have settled into your new home and your child has settled into the school.